-This section describes how to change your last commit in Keil Studio.
+Describes how to change your last commit in Keil Studio Cloud.

 With the Commit (amend) option, you can amend your most recent commit and change the content of the commit by adding, updating, or removing files.
 You can also optionally change the commit message.